Finding Beauty in Average Castelló D’empuries

 A Second Look at the Details

 When we returned for our second visit, we parked in the same place, but no umbrellas were needed this time; it was a bright, sunny day.
-We followed the same road into the center of town as we did the last time, but suddenly the place looked and felt different.
-Locals were out running errands, the coffee shop we went to the last time was filled with people, the little town was…dare I say…bustling.
+We followed the same road into the center of town as we did the last time, but suddenly, the place looked and felt different.
+Locals were out running errands, the coffee shop we went to the last time was filled with people, and the little town was…dare I say…bustling.

 I found my way to the big Cathedral, a place we visited last time in the rain.
 On the first visit it was a sad, dark plaza, so we only photographed the inside.
 However today the plaza was busy with delivery trucks and people I had to work around!
 I noticed the bricks in the plaza had a great design to them that formed the perfect leading lines, something I never noticed on the first trip.